wp-plugins/wp-google-maps/readme.txt

 = 5.19 =
 * Fixed a styling bug with Firefox
-* Fixed the bug that caused all markers to be lost upon upgrading
+* Fixed the bug that caused all markers to be lost upon upgrading the plugin

 = 5.18 =
 * Added improved styling to the address in the map infowindow